niladrib/Rider/README.md

 The app considers three types of errors.
 1. **Errors that are expected and should be handled.** An example of this is an auth error that is returned as a 401 HTTP status code by the API.
 The app handles that by logging out the user.
+3. **Non 2xx and 401 http status codes**.
+The user is given the option to retry the operation that failed.
-2. **Unexpected errors that should never happen(AND it’s obvious that said errors can NEVER happen)** An example is a malformed URL.
+2. **Unexpected errors that should never happen(AND it’s obvious how said errors can NEVER happen)** An example is a malformed URL.
 The app uses `fatalError` for this which will always trigger a crash.
 2. **Unexpected errors that can dropped on the floor**.
 The app uses `assert` for this.
-The `assert` will trigger a crash in debug builds but will be a no-op otherwise.
+The `assert` will trigger a crash in debug builds but will be a no-op(a “Hail Mary” pass) otherwise.
 ## TODO
 ### UI Styling
 1. The app UI is functional only and needs to be styled.